econode/ESP32_Steamliner_shifter/README.md

 Each time you edit any of the files in project/data you will need to reflash the ESP32.

-Select PlatformIO icon in the left pain then click on "Upload Filesystem Image".
+Select PlatformIO icon in the left pain then click Project Tasks / Platform / Upload Filesystem Image.

 ![Screenshot upload file system](docs/images/upload_file_system.png)